aleksandersh/detekt-ruleset/README.md

 ## Setup in project

-1. Compile jar artifact `gradlew assemble`
+1. [Download](https://github.com/aleksandersh/detekt-ruleset/releases) the pre-compiled library jar artifact
 1. Move the artifact to a convenient place to use (for example, the project folder)
 1. Add the rule set properties to detekt configuration file (yml)
 1. Specify the artifact as detekt plugin